Company goals and objectives

 Use sections to categorize the objectives by team, time period, priority level, etc.

-File tasks under these sections for specific team goals or milestones.
+File tasks under these sections for specific team goals or objectives.
 Give each objective a due date to view them all in Calendar View.

 Use conversations to check in on progress at a high level and facilitate cross-departmental communication.
 Managers can quickly see and find work occurring outside of their direct team that still impacts them.